adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 21/10/20

+* There are so many ways to find feature importance in trees(cover, weight, gain) that if you torture them long enough, you will get the importance levels you want to see.
+Need one metric.

 ## 20/10/20

 * Came across [this survey paper on explainability](https://arxiv.org/pdf/2010.09337.pdf) by Christoph Molner of [interpretable ml book](https://christophm.github.io/interpretable-ml-book/) fame.